lynkos/algae-detection/README.md

 </div>

 ## Overview
-Quickly detects and classifies different species of harmful algae within water samples under a microscope in real-time by using a fine-tuned convolutional neural network with a low-cost camera (or, if preferred, smartphone).
+Quickly detect and classify different species of harmful algae within natural water samples under a microscope in real-time via a fine-tuned convolutional neural network and low-cost camera (or, if preferred, smartphone).

+The system can be used to monitor water quality and as a preventative measure for harmful algal blooms.

+It's designed to be user-friendly and cost-effective, making it ideal for both research and educational purposes.

 <details open>
    <summary><b>Nikon microscope equipped with ESP32-CAM AI Thinker and illuminator</b></summary>